-- Influencer marketers.
-This doesn’t mean shilling your products on social media.
+- Influencer affiliate marketing.
+This doesn’t mean shilling your products anywhere on social media.
 Within the B2B world, influencers are industry pros.

 Want to start an online store selling oddly-specific things?

-If you find a niche that promises to be profitable, now is a great time to turn that niche into your new eCommerce business.
+If you find a niche that promises to be profitable, now is a great time to turn that niche into your new eCommerce business idea.

-Try to not limit yourself with a micro niche, however.
+Try to not limit yourself by embracing a micro-niche, however.

 Food catered towards specific dietary needs is in high demand.
 Luckily for people with intolerances, there’s now a huge variety of free-from foods that they can eat.